cabrerafd/cabrerafd/README.md

 ## About Me
 I am an BS Electronics Engineering graduate with a passion in software development and its integration in electronics hardware, such as embedded systems like Arduino and Raspberry Pi.
 I have an experience in web development using React.js, Node.js, and database management using MongoDB and MySQL.
 I have also had side projects that used Firebase, Heroku, and Next.js.

+I also like to learn everyday.
+I have basically dozens of unfinished side projects because I want to tinker in every framework I come across.
+But when given a task, I can assure you that I will deliver the best output I can provide.